alucianOriginal/XAIGPUARC/README.md

 # XAIGPUARC
 This is a AI Installation Tool specialised for Linux (Debian, Red Hat, Arch and Suse Family) and ARC Intel GPUs to run over SYCL.
+If you are a Windows User, i personal recommend to use the AIPlayground Programm from Intel itself!
+You see there is no need to make a Windows Version of XAIGPUARC.

 ----------------------------------------------
 💻 XAIGPUARC: LLM-Build- und Start-Anleitung für Intel Arc (SYCL-Backend)